 The purpose of this Manual is to provide aircraft manufacturers with technical requirements (e.g. interface descriptions and limitations) that must be adhered to when installing this type of engine into an aircraft or certifying aircraft powered by this engine type.
-Furthermore it should allow independent ROTAX® Maintenance Technicians (iRMT) to maintain this engine in compliance with the relevant maintenance and safety instructions provided by the engine manufacturer.
+Furthermore it should allow independent ROTAX® Maintenance Technicians (iRMT) to install this engine into an airframe in compliance with the relevant installation and safety instructions provided by the engine manufacturer.